Medically reviewed by Drugs.com. Last updated on Oct 14, 2022.

 Isotretinoin may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you, your child, or your caregiver notice any of these side effects, check with you doctor right away.

-Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you or your child have any of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin, chills, diarrhea, itching, joint or muscle pain, rash, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.
+Serious skin reactions (eg, Stevens-Johnson syndrome and toxic epidermal necrolysis) can occur with this medicine.
+Check with your doctor right away if you or your child have blistering, peeling, or loosening of the skin, chills, diarrhea, itching, joint or muscle pain, rash, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.

 It is very important that you or your child not use wax epilation to remove hair while you are taking isotretinoin and for 6 months after stopping it.
 Isotretinoin can increase your chance of scarring from wax epilation.